 Define business goals

-Explore, determine and document the business goals of the product or feature, focusing on highest value outcomes for both end-users, and the business, while keeping an open mind about how to achieve the goal.
+Explore, determine, and document the business goals of the product or feature; focus on highest value outcomes for both end-users, and the business; keep an open mind about how to achieve the goal.

 Discover the requirements necessary to achieve the established goals, complete a competitive analysis, review feasibility, and define scope of the design work.